jhumelsine/jhumelsine.github.io/_posts/2025-12-15-prototype.md

 Alphanumerics could be one of three categories in my Project Example's [Domain Specific Language](https://jhumelsine.github.io/2024/03/18/interpreter-design-pattern-dsls.html) (DSL).
 The parser checked for each category in succession:
 * **Keywords** - Such as: `if`, `else`, `and`, `or` and `not`.
 These were identified and hardcoded directly in the parser.
 New keywords were very infrequent, but a few were added.
 I was usually able to add them to the parser implementation easily.
 * **Identifiers** - These were entities defined within the script executing the DSL.
 They were equivalent to variables or function names in most programming languages.
 When a new identifier was defined in the script, it along with its definition was added to a symbol table, which the parser subsequently checked.
 * **Class Names** - The DSL provided a structural framework organizing behavior across a set of objects identified by their class names.
 Most of the real work resided in the classes.
+The DSL was the structural framework that organized objects of the class types in different configurations allowing a finite set of elements to exhibit a near infinite number of behaviors based upon how they were configured.
 The parser would need to create object instances for those class types.
 A [Factory](https://jhumelsine.github.io/2023/10/07/factory-design-patterns.html) would have sufficied, as seen in the `switch` statement in [Factory Method](https://jhumelsine.github.io/2023/10/07/factory-design-patterns.html#factory-method), but that would mean that when a new class type was added, I would have had to update the `switch` statement in the factory used by the parser.
 I wanted to avoid updating the parser factory each time we added a class type, and I believe we added at least 50 class types over the lifespan of the project.
-I used prototype to acquire class named objects, and I never had to update the parser.
+I used Prototype to acquire class named objects, and I never had to update the parser when we added a new class type.

 # Prototype
 <img src="https://i1.pickpik.com/photos/426/49/136/thumb-favorite-hand-arm-preview.jpg" alt="Thumbs Up" title="Image Source: https://www.pickpik.com/human-right-hand-thumb-sign-favorite-hand-40472" width = "30%" align="right" style="padding: 35px;">